BABY-OP/BABYBot/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 W2HGalaxy-OP
+Copyright (C) 2021 BABY-OP

-Poject [W2HBot](https://github.com/W2HGalaxy-OP/W2HBot) is free software: you can redistribute it and/or modify
+Poject [BABYBot](https://github.com/BABY-OP/BABYBot) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by